OmarMiniesy/Notes/Web Applications/Same Origin Policy (SOP).md

 3. Cross-origin *embeddings*.

 **Cross-origin Writes** are allowed, and this means when data is sent from one origin to another origin.
 - Links, redirects, and form submissions are allowed between different origins.
+This does not mean that if data is sent to the recipient it must be accepted.
 - These requests are typically allowed, but sometimes, some request types don't work.
 This can be checked by sending an `OPTIONS` request to check for allowed request types.

 **Cross-origin Reads** are *disallowed*, as this means data can be read between different webpages, which can expose sensitive information.
 However, sometimes data can be leaked: